iShares Russell 1000 ETF (NYSEARCA:IWB) Shares Purchased by O Shaughnessy Asset Management LLC

-O Shaughnessy Asset Management LLC boosted its holdings in iShares Russell 1000 ETF (NYSEARCA:IWB) by 0.5% during the third quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 8,648 shares of the company’s stock after acquiring an additional 40 shares during the period.
-O Shaughnessy Asset Management LLC’s holdings in iShares Russell 1000 ETF were worth $2,090,000 as of its most recent filing with the Securities and Exchange Commission.
+O Shaughnessy Asset Management LLC grew its position in shares of iShares Russell 1000 ETF (NYSEARCA:IWB) by 0.5% during the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 8,648 shares of the company’s stock after purchasing an additional 40 shares during the period.
+O Shaughnessy Asset Management LLC’s holdings in iShares Russell 1000 ETF were worth $2,090,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors have also modified their holdings of IWB.
-Ironwood Wealth Management LLC. boosted its stake in shares of iShares Russell 1000 ETF by 65.9% during the 2nd quarter.
-Ironwood Wealth Management LLC. now owns 302 shares of the company’s stock worth $73,000 after purchasing an additional 120 shares during the last quarter.
-Sei Investments Co. boosted its stake in shares of iShares Russell 1000 ETF by 15.1% during the 2nd quarter.
-Sei Investments Co. now owns 4,444 shares of the company’s stock worth $1,077,000 after purchasing an additional 584 shares during the last quarter.
-Rockefeller Capital Management L.P. boosted its stake in shares of iShares Russell 1000 ETF by 184.6% during the 2nd quarter.
-Rockefeller Capital Management L.P. now owns 9,109 shares of the company’s stock worth $2,205,000 after purchasing an additional 5,908 shares during the last quarter.
-Atria Investments LLC boosted its stake in shares of iShares Russell 1000 ETF by 2.0% during the 2nd quarter.
-Atria Investments LLC now owns 6,387 shares of the company’s stock worth $1,546,000 after purchasing an additional 128 shares during the last quarter.
-Finally, BNP Paribas Arbitrage SA boosted its stake in shares of iShares Russell 1000 ETF by 1,956.5% during the 2nd quarter.
-BNP Paribas Arbitrage SA now owns 9,460 shares of the company’s stock worth $2,290,000 after purchasing an additional 9,000 shares during the last quarter.
+Several other institutional investors have also recently added to or reduced their stakes in IWB.
+LPL Financial LLC boosted its stake in shares of iShares Russell 1000 ETF by 286.5% during the 2nd quarter.
+LPL Financial LLC now owns 1,734,364 shares of the company’s stock worth $419,855,000 after purchasing an additional 1,285,673 shares during the last quarter.
+QS Investors LLC boosted its stake in shares of iShares Russell 1000 ETF by 25.3% during the 2nd quarter.
+QS Investors LLC now owns 3,116,360 shares of the company’s stock worth $754,409,000 after purchasing an additional 629,980 shares during the last quarter.
+BlackRock Inc. boosted its stake in shares of iShares Russell 1000 ETF by 6.8% during the 2nd quarter.
+BlackRock Inc. now owns 7,492,627 shares of the company’s stock worth $1,813,814,000 after purchasing an additional 478,845 shares during the last quarter.
+Twele Capital Management Inc. boosted its stake in shares of iShares Russell 1000 ETF by 145.6% during the 3rd quarter.
+Twele Capital Management Inc. now owns 554,682 shares of the company’s stock worth $134,072,000 after purchasing an additional 328,800 shares during the last quarter.
+Finally, Jones Financial Companies Lllp boosted its stake in shares of iShares Russell 1000 ETF by 5.0% during the 2nd quarter.
+Jones Financial Companies Lllp now owns 5,707,364 shares of the company’s stock worth $1,378,786,000 after purchasing an additional 272,454 shares during the last quarter.

 IWB opened at $257.83 on Friday.
 The company’s 50 day simple moving average is $260.72 and its 200 day simple moving average is $253.55. iShares Russell 1000 ETF has a 1 year low of $209.08 and a 1 year high of $267.13.